Yerson Mosquera: Club career

+Early career

 Raised in Nueva Colonia within the municipality of Turbo in Colombia's Antioquia Department, Mosquera began his journey in football at the Fundación Elkin Murillo Amor (later renamed for Nayo Murillo after being taken over by Jhon Jairo Murillo) founded by his uncle Elkin Murillo, before joining Urabá Junior and later returning to his uncle's amateur club, Filandia Fútbol Club.
 Although now a defender, he was deployed as both a forward and winger as a young child, playing as a defensive midfielder at the age of 11 before moving to centre-back.

 He joined the youth setup of Atlético Nacional in 2018, having been identified by a club scout during the 2018 Torneo de las Américas in Cali while playing for Filandia, and after successes with youth teams in 2018 and 2019, made his debut for the first team in the January 2020 edition of the Florida Cup.
 Mosquera made his professional debut for the club in October, where despite being sent off in a Copa Sudamericana game against River Plate, his impressive performance was rewarded with his continued integration in Nacional's first-team squad in the following months, and he scored his first professional goal in a 3–2 away win against Alianza Petrolera on 11 November.

+Wolverhampton Wanderers

 On 17 June 2021, Mosquera joined Premier League side Wolverhampton Wanderers on a five-year deal, having been on the verge of signing for Club Brugge.
 After sustaining an injury in pre season, Mosquera would make his debut and start for Wolves in third round EFL Cup against Tottenham Hotspur.
 However, only nine minutes into that game, Mosquera picked up a hamstring injury and was subbed off.
-He underwent sugery, being sidelined until January 2022.
+He underwent surgery, being sidelined until January 2022.

 On 2 February 2023, Mosquera joined Major League Soccer side FC Cincinnati on loan until 30 June with an option to extend until the end of the year.
+On 25 November, Mosquera scored a stoppage time winner in the Eastern Conference semi-finals against Philadelphia Union.

+On 23 January 2024, Wolverhampton Wanderers sent Mosquera on loan to La Liga club Villarreal until the end of the 2023–24 season.
+On 17 August, Mosquera made his Premier League debut in the first match of the 2024–25 season against Arsenal.
+During the match, he was involved in two altercations where he pinned down Arsenal's Kai Havertz by the throat, and grabbed the buttocks of Gabriel Jesus.
+The next week, at home against Chelsea, Mosquera was shown a yellow card after he took down Moisés Caicedo in the 71st minute.
+A month later, on 21 September, he sustained an ACL injury during an away match against Aston Villa at Villa Park, which would force him to miss the rest of the season.